husniadil/elasticsearch-kubernetes/README.md

 # Elasticsearch Kubernetes

-This formula will help you to deploy and test a kubernetes-ready Elasticsearch cluster.
+This formula will help you to deploy and test a Kubernetes-ready Elasticsearch cluster.
 With this setup you will get:

 - Elasticsearch 7.9.3
   - 2 master nodes